New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect: Introduction

 Let $B_{k}^{SK}(N)$ denote an orthonormal basis for the space $\skkn$, and put

-For SK lifts of level $p$, we prove the following result (restriction to prime levels is mainly for convenience and length). \begin{thm} Let $k > 5$ be even and $p$ be a prime.
+For SK lifts of level $p$, we prove the following result (restriction to prime levels is mainly for convenience and keeping in mind the length of the paper). \begin{thm} Let $k > 5$ be even and $p$ be a prime.
 Then for any $\epsilon>0$,

 \end{thm} Going by the above lower bound, and the size of the oldspace at level $p$, viz. $\displaystyle \sup(\skkp^{old}) \ll p^{-2}$ (see Sections~\ref{old-cont-02} and \ref{old-cont-1}) -- which surprisingly seems not at all trivial -- leads us to propose the following conjecture about the size of $\skkn$.